BiteDasher/wifiman/README.md

 ## Note for Debian users:

 Before installation, make sure you executed __./debian_patch.sh__.
-Or, if you are maintaining this, make sure you installing with this variables: \
+(Only for wifiman-indicator) > Or, if you are maintaining this, make sure you installing with this variables: \
 **PREFIX=yourdir/usr XDG_DEST=yourdir/etc/xdg/autostart PK_DEST=yourdir/usr/share/polkit-1/actions PK_EXEC_DEST="\\/usr\\/bin"**

 # Dependencies: